luddwichr/triominos_old/README.md

 - the first (and only) round ended
 - or, a player reached 400 points during a round (the round was not necessarily ended by that event, though)

-In any case, the player with the highest overall score wins.'
+In any case, the player with the highest overall score wins.

 ## Terminology